diovisgood/diovisgood.github.io/_portfolio/rtsmunity-blockchain-betting-analysis.md

 ---
-title: "Analysis of Blockchain Betting Platforms for RTS Munity s.a."
+title: "Analysis of Blockchain Betting Platforms for RTS Munity"
 date: 2020-11-27
 excerpt: "Analysis of about 18 past and present blockchain projects, specially designed for making bets"
 category: analysis